victorezeilo/TDD-Prompt-Engineering/README.md

 In this experiment, you will implement a Concert Itinerary Builder that creates an optimized concert schedule based on a list of available concerts.
 You will:

 1. Write three unit tests manually
-2. Write three unit tests with AI assistance
+2. Write three unit tests with AI assistance using (ChatGPT 4o model)[https://chatgpt.com/?model=gpt-4o&utm_source=chatgpt.com]
 3. Implement the code to make all tests pass
 4. Refactor your solution as needed